VladimirMarkelov/ttdl/README.md

 The feature is disabled by default.
 To enable it, either pass `--markdown` on the command line or set `enabled = true` in the `[markdown]` section of `ttdl.toml`.
 Use `--no-markdown` to temporarily disable it when it is turned on in the configuration file.
+This feature can be excluded at compile time with `--no-default-features` to remove the `pulldown-cmark` dependency.
 The command-line flag always takes precedence over the configuration file.

 Supported formatting: